foxbenjaminfox/musicd/README.md

 # dnf install sox youtube-dl
 ```

-You may also need to install `libsox-fmt-mp3` in order to be able to play mp3 files.
+On Ubuntu you may also need to install `libsox-fmt-mp3` in order to be able to play mp3 files.

 In order to compile `musicd` you'll need to [install `stack`](https://docs.haskellstack.org/en/stable/README/#how-to-install).
 You can do that with: